 Skills and knowledge

-The rest of your cover letter should then address some of the essential criteria that will be in the person specification for the job - the list of knowledge, skills and experience that the school is looking for in their ideal candidate.
+The rest of your cover letter should then address some of the essential criteria that will be in the person specification for the job - the list of knowledge, skills and experience that the school is looking for in its ideal candidate.

 Much of this will be covered by your application form but the things that aren’t (and especially those identified as being “essential”) should be addressed in your letter as far as possible.

-For example, if knowledge of phonics teaching is an essential requirement for the post, don’t just say “I know about phonics”.
+For example, if knowledge of phonics teaching is an essential requirement for the post, don’t just say, “I know about phonics.”
 Rather, “I gained experience in teaching phonics during my long placement in Year 1, where I worked with small groups of children prior to the screening check.”

 Do your research